codingvideo/rendernow/README.md

 ```
 (double curly braces within an HTML comment)

-This template will get rendered with the value from a JavaScript function called `getValue`:
+The above template will get rendered with the value from a JavaScript function called `getValue`:

 ```js
 // code.js